I've Been Loving You Too Long

 "I've Been Loving You Too Long" (originally "I've Been Loving You Too Long (To Stop Now)") is a soul music ballad written by Otis Redding and Jerry Butler.
 Considered by music critics and writers to be one of Redding's finest performances and a soul classic, it is a slow, emotional piece with Redding's pleading vocals backed by producer Steve Cropper's arpeggiated guitar parts and a horn section.

 Redding recorded the song in 1965 and when released as a single in April 1965, became his second best selling single.
 The song was subsequently included on his third album, Otis Blue: Otis Redding Sings Soul (1965).
 The song reached number 21 on the Billboard Hot 100 and number 2 on the Billboard Rhythm & Blues chart.
 Billboard described it as a "winning tender and soulful piece of material and performance by 'Mr. Pitiful' himself."
 Cash Box described it as "a tender, slow-moving heartfelt lament about a fella whose love for his gal is growing cold."

 Notable cover versions include performances by the Rolling Stones, Aretha Franklin, Etta James, Ike & Tina Turner, and a country music version by Barbara Mandrell—her first single.
-In Australia, Johnny Diesel charted with a cover version in 1993.
+In Australia, Diesel charted with a cover version in 1993.
 The song was added to the United States National Recording Registry in 2003.
 In 2011, the 1965 recording by Redding on Volt Records was inducted into the Grammy Hall of Fame.